Design and implemention of open health data systems with standardized data and analytics capabilities for low- and middle income countries

 Figure 1: Proposed extension of the OpenHIE architecture that includes “Data and Analytics Services” as an additional service domain.

-Following the terminology proposed by Hai et al. (Hai et al., 2023), summarizes how the different zones of the lakehouse architecture can be adapted for healthcare and integrated into the OpeHIE specification.
+Following the terminology proposed by Hai et al. (Hai et al., 2023), Figure 1 summarizes how the different zones of the lakehouse architecture can be adapted for healthcare and integrated into the OpeHIE specification.
 Taking Fast Healthcare Interoperability Resources (FHIR) as the open data standard1, we envisage the extended OpenHIE architecture to include a ‘OpenHIE Lakehouse’ with the following healthcare specific adaptations of the various data & analytics services:

 • Ingestion Services: use of FHIR standard to harmonize all incoming healthcare data to a common data model, including metadata extraction and metadata modeling.
 Should support both single-records streaming ingest as well as bulk data ingestion in batches using the Bulk FHIR API as interface (Jones et al., 2021; Mandl et al., 2020).